Josh Shepperd, Assistant Professor of Media Studies

 Ph.D.
 University of Wisconsin-Madison

 I teach courses related to critical, conceptual, and methodological approaches to media studies.
 My pro-seminars provide opportunities for experiential learning by utilizing the great historical resources of Washington D.C., especially the Library of Congress, National Archives, and Library of American Broadcasting.
-I'm also actively involved in media preservation, and currently serve as the National Research Director of the Radio Preservation Task Force for the National Recording Preservation Board of the Library of Congress.
+I'm also actively involved in digital humanities media preservation, and currently serve as the National Research Director of the Radio Preservation Task Force for the National Recording Preservation Board of the Library of Congress.

 My research focuses on the genealogical development and enactment of media advocacy strategies, especially cases in which social movements have used media to successfully influence communications policy, media industries, and cultural perspective.
 I examine these histories through primary document analysis, and my approach is informed by a combination of Birmingham school and political economy methodologies.
 My secondary research area is concerned with phenomenology of media, specifically how technologies constitute or disrupt conditions of mundanity in everyday life.